nolar/kopf/docs/daemons.rst

 regular handlers.
 See :doc:`async`.

 The same executor is used both for regular sync handlers and for sync daemons.
-If you expect large number of synchronous daemons (e.g. for large clusters), make sure to pre-scale the executor accordingly.
+If you expect a large number of synchronous daemons (e.g. for large clusters), make sure to pre-scale the executor accordingly.
 See :doc:`configuration` (:ref:`configure-sync-handlers`).